ktock/container2wasm/README.md

 ### Directory mapping

-Directories mapped to the WASM program is accessible on the container as well.
+Directory mapped from the host is accessible on the container.

 ```
 $ mkdir -p /tmp/share/ && echo hi > /tmp/share/hi